 The single-electron Hamiltonian of Eq.
 (2) is equivalent to the Hamiltonian of the single-excitation subspace dynamics of the XY model-a well-studied model for state transfer [6].
-We consider schemes that limit the use of ε_i local fields as it would increase the energetic cost of the protocol.
-The energetic costs of both this protocol and of a classical information bus, are addressed in Section V.
+We consider schemes that limit the use of local fields, described by strength ε_i at site i, because additional local fields would increase the engineering complexity.
+The energetic costs of both this protocol and of a classical information bus are addressed in Sec.
+V.